pypa/cibuildwheel/README.md

 Changelog
 =========

+### 0.5.1

+- Fixed a couple of bugs on Python 3.
+- Added experimental support for Mac builds on [Bitrise.io](https://www.bitrise.io)

 ### 0.5.0

 - `CIBW_ENVIRONMENT` added.
 You can now set environment variables for each build, even within the Docker container on Linux.
 This is a big one! (#21)